Loading

 You can support Bad Habit and the Nambour music community by heading to one of these upcoming shows:

-International Goth Industrial Post-Punk kicks off on November 3, while Peter and The Test Tube Babies is on November 24, and Poison Ruin on December 1.
+International Goth Industrial Post-Punk kicks off on November 3, while Peter and The Test Tube Babies is on November 24.
+Poison Ruin is on December 1.

 These are all-ages shows at Black Box Theatre, in the Old Ambo at 80 Howard Street, Nambour.